USEPA/epanet-manual/docs/analysis_algorithms.rst

 Hydraulics
 ~~~~~~~~~~

-  ..
-This is a comment that will not appear in the compiled document

   The method used in EPANET to solve the flow continuity and headloss equations
   that characterize the hydraulic state of the pipe network at a given point in
   time can be termed a hybrid node-loop approach.
 Todini and Pilati (1987) and